vic-ma/howtodismantle.github.io/_posts/2024-09-07-The-Great-Data-Tango-Mastering-PowerBI-and-Peakboard-Integration-with-Filter.md

 You can download the [Power BI sheet we're using](/assets/2024-09-07/SalesReport.pbix).
 It's just a demonstration board based on sales transactions, showing charts and tables along with some filters.

-To integrate this PBI report in Peakboard, we must first upload it to the the Microsoft Fabric Portal and then follow the steps decribed in the [help](https://help.peakboard.com/controls/Extended/en-power-bi.html) to obtain the Application ID and Tenant ID, along with user credentials to access the hosted Power BI report from within the Pekaboard designer.
-After access is granted we can choose workspace and report.
+To integrate this PBI report into Peakboard, follow these steps:
+1. Upload the report to the Microsoft Fabric Portal.
+2. Follow the steps decribed in the [Power BI help](https://help.peakboard.com/controls/Extended/en-power-bi.html) to obtain the application ID, tenant ID, and user credentials.
+3. Use the IDs and credentials to access the hosted Power BI report from within Pekaboard Designer.
+3. Choose the workspace and report.

 ![image](/assets/2024-09-07/010.png)